mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Move several settings from CSS to theme.json
 * Improve: Code cleanups
 * Improve: Enhance slideout menu font size
+* Improve: Adjust the label font size in slideout menu
 * Bugfix: Alignment of figcaption when part of a lightbox container